Mulliman/xStatic-for-Umbraco/Source/XStaticCore/XStatic/ReadMe.txt

 Plugins
 -------

-Plugins can be found by search NuGet for xStatic.
+Plugins can be found by search NuGet for xStatic or looking at the Information & Plugins tab.
 These will likely require more services to be registered in the startup class.
 See specific plugins for details.